A2FP/a2fp/README.md

 ## Proposals

 Talk proposals should be created as github issues in [this](https://github.com/A2FP/a2fp/issues) repo.

+Proposals should:
+* include a **title** and a **short description** of the talk
+* be assigned to the proposed speaker
+* tagged with the `proposal` label
+* mention the expected length
-They should include a **title** and a **short description** of the talk, as well as an indication of when they will be ready by.
+* specify an indication of when they will be ready by.
 If no indication of when they are for is provided they may be scheduled for the next meeting.

-Proposals should be assigned to the proposed speaker.

 Please vote for talks by starring/favouriting them.